 Ardbeg is your last distillery of the day.
 Its white washed walls can be found nestling in a rocky cove on Islay’s souther tip.
 Ardbeg claims to produce the peatiest whisky in Islay.
 Boasting several official bottlings, Ardbeg has garnered an array of accolades in recent years from Jim Murray’s Whisky Bible and at international spirit ratings competitions.

 After your tour of the distilleries you will return to he Machrie Hotel and Golf Links.
 You will be able to relax for the evening and take advantage of the hotels facilities.

 You will have the opportunity to have an unforgettable experience on a seaplane adventure over Loch Lomond.
 During the trip you will fly over the stunning Scottish scenery including lochs, glens and rugged mountain peaks.

-After your stay at Gleneagles you will travel down to the capital of Scotland, Edinburgh.
+After your stay at Gleneagles, you will travel down to the capital of Scotland, Edinburgh.
 Here you have a chance to explore the historic, cosmopolitan and cultured city.
-The wonderful city is perched on a series of extinct volcanos and rocky crags.
+The city is perched on a series of extinct volcanos and rocky crags.
 The Castle dominates the city-centre skyline and from its ramparts you can look down in the medieval lanes and elegant terraces.
 You can explore and tour the stunning city and take in all its culture.